oist/plessy_CAGEscan_Nextflow/README.md

  - A text table that we call "multiplex file", indicating which barcode and index were used for each libraries.
  - A genome indexed for the LAST aligner.
+ - A reference rRNA file in FASTA format.
+   (It may also contain reference primer artefacts).

 Example "multiplex file":